 Figure 8 shows a summary flow chart of the procedure used to design a spatial 4C mechanism.
-The gray boxes indicate the sections of the program that utilize routines from SPADES.
-Two options are available to design a new mechanism: first is the choice to load a base geometry and then load the movable geometry and the second is to load just the movable geometry.
+The gray boxes indicate the sections of the program that utilize routines from SPADES 1.0.
+Two options are available to design a new mechanism: the first choice is to load a base geometry and then load the movable geometry and the second choice is to load just the movable geometry.
 After placing the locations and setting the order, the user can choose to find congruences or to create a type map.